 The Michigan stillbirth baby lawyers at Buckfire Law Firm understand the devastation that the loss of a baby has on a family.
 When a doctor or hospital makes a medical mistake that causes a stillborn baby, it may give grounds to file a medical malpractice lawsuit.

-Our award-winning attorneys are skilled in the medical and legal aspects of these cases to achieve the maximum possible settlement.
+Our top-rated attorneys are skilled in the medical and legal aspects of these cases to achieve the maximum possible settlement.
 We will help you through these difficult and emotional times.

 - What is a Stillbirth?